TOPICS

 time windows in contrast to motor imagery, word association, and

-other (unnatural) methods that need several seconds to change from one state to the other.
+that need several seconds to change from one state to the other.

 For a comparison with motor imagery BCI see download page.